 Next, Claudia looks at the Guidelines on the evidence required to support indications for listed complementary medicines.
 She learns that making a high-level claim like helping cancer patients must be supported by considerable evidence and Claudia does not have access to clinical trial data.
 Claudia also realises that the medicine would need to be registered, not listed, so the application process would be more expensive and require much more data than the listing process.
 Claudia decides not to proceed.

 Frank saw a new kind of sling for limb sprains and breaks while he was overseas, and he would like to import these slings into Australia.

 Frank has no experience in importing therapeutic goods.
 When he returns to Australia, he visits the TGA website and discovers that the sling is a medical device and that he needs to become a sponsor and make an application for an ARTG entry under his name before importing it into Australia.

 Frank investigates further and learns that to make his application he needs to obtain from the manufacturer the Global Medical Device Nomenclature (GMDN) code and the Australian classification.
 He also finds that it would be a good idea to obtain a Declaration of Conformity from the manufacturer; for low risk medical devices this can be a self-assessment by the manufacturer.

 Frank begins discussions with the manufacturer to obtain the necessary information, ensure they have the appropriate certificates and is able to properly monitor the device after marketing it (meet all ongoing legislative requirements).
 He develops an ongoing business relationship with the manufacturer to ensure that he will receive updates related to safety issues.

 Becoming a sponsor

-Frank notes that there are usually both fees and charges, but for a Class I medical device he will not need to pay an application or assessment fee.
-However, he notes that once he starts supplying the device he will need to pay an annual charge to the TGA.
+Frank notes that there are both fees and charges.
+He will need to pay an application fee to include a Class I medical device on the ARTG.
+Once he starts supplying the device, he will also need to pay an annual charge to the TGA.

 Case study 3: Andrew the researcher